nkasenides/nkasenides/README.md

   I specialize in Software engineering, Cloud Computing, and Distributed Real-Time systems.
 I have a PhD and BSc in Computing, and I have worked as a software developer in various projects.
 As part of my PhD thesis, I developed Athlos, which is a software development framework for developing scalable Massively Multiplayer Online Games.
-  I also have significant experience in developing various types of software, including web and mobile applications, software libraries and tools, and I have extensively experimented with programming language design, compilers, and operating systems.
+  I also have significant experience in developing various types of software, including web and mobile applications, cross-platform applications, software libraries and tools, and I have extensively experimented with programming language design, compilers, and operating systems.
 </p>